Chart Color Schemes

 An assessment of population growth drivers in North Albury reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of North Albury's population is estimated at around 6,470 as of Feb 2026.
-This reflects an increase of 238 people (3.8%) since the 2021 Census, which reported a population of 6,232 people.
-The change is inferred from the resident population of 6,305 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 22 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,102 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-North Albury's 3.8% growth since census positions it within 2.1 percentage points of the Rest of NSW (5.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 57.99999999999999% of overall population gains during recent periods.
+As of Feb 2026, North Albury's population is estimated at around 6,470, reflecting an increase of 238 people since the 2021 Census.
+This growth represents a 3.8% increase from the previous population count of 6,232.
+The change was inferred from AreaSearch's estimation of the resident population at 6,305 following examination of ABS data released in June 2024 and validation of an additional 22 new addresses since the Census date.
+This results in a population density ratio of approximately 1,102 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+North Albury's growth rate of 3.8% since the census is within 2.1 percentage points of the Rest of NSW's growth rate of 5.9%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 57.99999999999999% of overall population gains during recent periods in the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, a significant population increase in the top quartile of regional areas across the nation is forecast, with the suburb expected to grow by 1,517 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 21.0% in total over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to demographic trends and aggregated SA2-level projections, North Albury is expected to experience significant population growth in the top quartile of regional areas across the nation.
+By 2041, the suburb's population is forecasted to increase by 1,510 persons, reflecting a total gain of 20.8% over the 17-year period.

 Frequently Asked Questions - Population